instrumental-products/agent-os/README.md

 These live in your codebase (`.agent-os/product/`) and give agents the full picture of your product.

-### Layer 3: Project (Feature-Specific)
+### Layer 3: Spec (Feature-Specific)

 Individual feature specifications:
-- **PRD (Project Requirements Document)** — Goals, user stories, success criteria
+- **SRD (Spec Requirements Document)** — Goals for the feature, user stories, success criteria
 - **Technical Specs** — API design, database changes, UI requirements
 - **Task Breakdown** — Step-by-step implementation plan with dependencies

-These live in dated project folders (`.agent-os/projects/2025-12-19-user-auth/`) and guide agents through specific implementations.
+These live in dated spec folders (`.agent-os/specs/2025-12-19-user-auth/`) and guide agents through specific implementations.

-With all three layers in place, your agent has everything it needs: how you build (Standards), what you're building (Product), and what to build next (Project).
+With all three layers in place, your agent has everything it needs: how you build (Standards), what you're building (Product), and what to build next (Spec).
 No more confusion, no more rewrites—just clean, consistent code that looks like you wrote it.

 ---